Snowboard Boot Guide | The Board Basement

-Even if you are going to buy the boots online, if you can it is a good idea to try them on in a shop first.
+Even if you are going to buy the snowboard boots online, it is a good idea to try them on in a shop first.
 Sizes and shapes of boots vary between brands and season.
-For example: Vans Snowboard Boots used to suit a wider foot, but have since changed factory and have become narrower.
+For example, Vans snowboard boots used to suit a wider foot, but have since changed factory and have become narrower.
 Styles evolve and change over the years so don’t expect a style to fit the same from one year to the next.

-Brace yourself to try on a lot of Snowboard Boots of all different shapes, styles and sizes to get a good comparison.
+Brace yourself to try on a lot of snowboard boots of all different shapes, styles and sizes to get a good comparison.
 Don't disregard a boot if it isn't a nice colour, it might be your perfect one!
-Be prepared for the fact that snowboard boots will feel very different to your trainers, it is more like trying on a pair of walking boots
+Be prepared for the fact that snowboard boots will feel very different from your trainers, it is more like trying on a pair of walking boots.

-Undo the lacing system fully; slide your foot in whilst standing up.
+Undo the lacing system of the snowboard boots fully; slide your foot in whilst standing up.
 Tap your heel into the ground and make sure your foot is firmly in and do the lacing system up tightly.
 New snowboard boots should feel very snug around your whole foot, but not painful.
-Your snowboard boot will "pack out" ever so slightly, so its best to get them a little tight rather than too big.
-Most modern boots will mould to your foot so the snugger the better when you buy new.
-Please bare in mind that snowboard boots will take a few days of riding before they break in properly.
+Your snowboard boot will "pack out" ever so slightly, so it's best to get them a little tight rather than too big.
+All modern snowboard boots will mould to your foot so the snugger the better when you buy new.
+Please bear in mind that snowboard boots will take a few days of riding before they break in properly.

 Whilst standing up in the "snowboard position" assess these 3 things (knees slightly bent as in riding position):

-Standing with you legs straight, your toes can be touching the end, but only just, there should be little to no pressure on them.
+Standing with your legs straight, your toes can be touching the end, but only just, there should be little to no pressure on them.
 Tap your heel on the floor and then when you bend your knees further into the snowboard riding position, your toes should move away slightly from the end.
-Bear in mind that when you strap into board the binding will also pull you heel further into the boot
+Bear in mind that when you strap into the snowboard the binding will also pull your heel further into the boot.

-Finally, once you have bought the boots, wear them around the house for a few hours.
+Finally, once you have bought the snowboard boots, wear them around the house for a few hours.
 Again they should feel tight but there should be no specific pain points.
-If you do have pain, this will be worse on the slopes
+If you do have pain, this will be worse on the slopes.

-For beginners and freestyle riders, a softer boot is a good option while more experienced riders who want more control and supportive boot may opt for a stiffer boot.
+For beginners and freestyle riders, a softer boot is a good option while more experienced riders who want more control and support may opt for a stiffer snowboard boot.

 Again this can all be down to personal preference.
 There are pros and cons to each system so just experiment and see what works best for you.
 It's a good idea to get used to the boots before you put them into action on the slopes.
 Again wear your new boots around the house, watch TV and cook some dinner, or even go up and down the stairs a few times!
 You may feel stupid, but this is a great way for your feet to get accustomed to wearing new snowboard boots and will help with the breaking in process.

-Works on simultaneously tightening 2 areas around the foot by pulling a handle attached to a cord, for a good fit similar to the twin BOA system.
+Works on simultaneously tightening 2 areas around the foot by pulling a handle attached to a cord, for a good fit, similar to the twin BOA system.
 Although can be a little confusing at the start on how to work them!
 Faster than normal laces and gives you a little bit more custom tension.

-The combined lacing system simply gives you a combination off Laces, Boa and Speed Laces.
+The combined lacing system simply gives you a combination of laces, Boa and Speed laces.
 This can give you the best of two worlds.
-Where laces might not hold your heel in place, an added boa system that focus on the arch might do the trick and hold it place.
+Where laces might not hold your heel in place, an added boa system that focuses on the arch might do the trick and hold it in place.